hosein-yousefii/kubernetes-vault-cluster/README.md

 # How to contribute:

-Several things need to be implemented like: TLS, auto-unseal and etc. You are more than welcome to contribute to this project.
+Several things need to be implemented like: TLS and etc. You are more than welcome to contribute to this project.

 Copyright 2021 Hosein Yousefi <yousefi.hosein.o@gmail.com>